Can I bring a cell phone, an iPod type player or handheld game to Camp?

 Does the Camp have medical staff on the Camp site?

-Our well-equipped infirmary is open 24-hours-day and is staffed by two caring first-aiders.
+Our well-equipped infirmary is open 24-hours-day and is staffed with a head nurse and with two caring first-aiders.
 Usually, there is a doctor on site throughout the summer while there are campers at camp.
 Clinics are held three times a day for medication dispensing.
 A general hospital with an emergency room is located a 15 minute drive away.

 Does the Camp charge fees for medical expenses?